Panorama of the Liguilla and the playoffs for the Apertura 2021

 Mazatlán FC (20 points, aspires to 23)

-The gunboats stumbled in front of Necaxa, dropped a place in the table and complicated their stay in the play-off zone
+The gunboats stumbled in front of Necaxa, dropped one place in the table and complicated their stay in the play-off zone

 Guadalajara (19 points, aspires to 22)